 How we will process your application

-All applications will follow the same broadly similar path.
+Applications will generally follow the same broadly similar path.
 Upon receipt, we will acknowledge your application and provide you with a case reference number which you should use when contacting the VPB.
 The VPB will check that all the required information has been provided and may contact other organisations to confirm the details of the Troubles-related incident referred to in the application.
-The case will then be submitted to an assessing Health Care Professional.
-Once this assessment is completed, the VPB will make a determination (decision) on eligibility and, if appropriate, amount of award.
+As appropriate, the case will then be submitted to an assessing Health Care Professional.
+The VPB will make a determination (decision) on eligibility and, if appropriate, amount of award.

 Applicants will have 12 months from the date of the notice of determination to appeal if they do not accept the decision of the VPB.
 Further details on this overall process are set out in the procedural guidance.